netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

 ### First

-Install Docker/compose and clone this project from github (https://github.com/netsage-project/netsage-pipeline.git).
+If you haven't already, install Docker/compose and clone this project from github (https://github.com/netsage-project/netsage-pipeline.git).

 ### Docker-compose.override.yml

-The pattern for running the Pipeline, with collectors, is defined in the docker-compose.override_example.yml.
+The pattern for running the Pipeline, with docker-based collectors, is defined in the docker-compose.override_example.yml.
 Copy this to docker-compose.override.yml.

 ```sh
 cp docker-compose.override_example.yml docker-compose.override.yml